-Significant changes to any economic system are likely to result in participants who benefit and those who find themselves at an economic disadvantage.
-It is common in utility rate making processes, for example, to assess how new capital expenditures affect different customer groups to ensure reasonable equity among ratepayers.
+Significant changes to any economic system are likely to result in participants who benefit and those who find themselves at a disadvantaged.
+It's common in utility rate making processes, for example, to assess how new capital expenditures affect different customer groups to ensure reasonable equity among ratepayers.
 Such equity issues can transcend utility boundaries, as when the addition of a baseload generator reduces the need for and value of higher variable-cost resources.